ScoreBoardMemories.com Ireland.. Irish Home of All Ireland Hall of Fame Online Gallery

 The Mastermind of Tyrone Football & Glorious All Ireland Victories Of

-Fans of Gaelic Football in Tyrone believe Peter Canavan to be amongst the all time greatest of footballers in the land.
-Peter was certainly an iconic figure for Tyrone football and when the O’Neill county made history in 2003 by winning their first ever All Ireland senior title,the Errigal Ciarán legend was the architect in charge on the field.
+Fans of Gaelic Football in Tyrone believe Peter Canavan to be amongst the All Time Greatest of Gaelic Footballers in the Land.
+Peter was certainly an iconic figure for Tyrone football and when the O’Neill county made history in 2003, by winning their first ever All Ireland senior title,the Errigal Ciarán legend was the architect in charge on the field.

 A player of silken skills, guile, deft distribution and a majestic scoretaker, marked him in a really special class.
-The Tyrone footballer was noted for his exemplary sportsmanship and leadership of his colleagues and he will go down in history as the first Tyrone man to receive The Sam Maguire Cup on All Ireland final day in 2003 with victory over reigning title holders and near neighbours, Armagh.
+The Tyrone footballer was noted for his exemplary sportsmanship and leadership of his colleagues.
+He will also be hallmarked in history, as the first ever Tyrone man to receive The Sam Maguire Cup on All Ireland final day in 2003, with victory over reigning title holders and near neighbours, Armagh.

 Peter Canavan’s enrolement in our All Ireland Hall Of Fame ONLINE Gallery is an automatic incorporation amongst a historic collection of Ireland’s greatest sports legends.